Stakeholder Analysis

 Who is involved, directly or indirectly, in an event, policy or problem?

-Who who might be impacted, even remotely, by an action or change?
+Who might be impacted, even remotely, by an action or change?

 Building on prior investigation, this model asks students to identify and categorize stakeholders based on their connection to the issue or event under study.